frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The above states that JSON is the only serialization format that `MUST` be used for publishing a Table Schema while other serialization formats can be used in projects or systems internally if supported by corresponding implementations.

+This specification does not introduce any discoverability mechanisms making a serialized Table Schema be referenced only directly by its URI.

 ## Metadata

 ### Fields